-Congratulations graduate students – you’ve made it!
-Over the past several years, you’ve worked tirelessly to complete your graduate studies here at Brock University.
-Through countless hours attending graduate classes, TA-ing, working in the lab or the library, conducting quantitative or qualitative research, completing literature reviews, and so much more – you’ve worked extremely hard and have developed valuable skills that carry through life and set you up for success moving forward.
+Over the past several years you’ve worked extremely hard to complete your graduate studies here at Brock University.
+Through countless hours attending class, TA-ing, working in the lab or library, conducting quantitative or qualitative research, completing literature reviews and so much more, you have developed valuable skills for future success.

-To our graduating doctoral and master’s students, a graduate degree is something to be proud of and to cherish – you’ve earned it.
-Some of you have had to complete the final portion of your graduate degrees in a global pandemic.
-These unprecedented times have taught us that our students are resilient and can be successful during the hardest of times.
-A true attribute to your strength of character and that you work hard to meet and exceed educational goals.
+A graduate degree is something to be proud of – you’ve earned it!
+As many of you have had to complete your graduate degree during a global pandemic, these unprecedented times have taught you resiliency and that success can be achieved during the hardest of times.
+This is in fact a testament to your strength of character and perseverance to meet and exceed educational milestones.

-As you complete your graduate degree with us at Brock University, it is time for you to join the ranks of our remarkable alumni.
-I know you will use what you have learned here within the Faculty of Applied Health Sciences and continue to make your mark as you follow your own path.
+As you have now completed your graduate degree with us at Brock University, it is time for you to join the ranks of our remarkable alumni.
+I know you will use what you have learned within the Faculty of Applied Health Sciences and continue to make your mark as you follow your own career path.